MoarVM/MoarVM/docs/extops.markdown

 Jonathan (and others) - please review/comment/fix/destroy/redo/etc

 The MoarVM interpreter uses 16-bit opcodes, where the first byte is called the "bank".
-The first 128 banks are reserved for the MoarVM built-in opcodes and semi-officially related software such as Rakudo Perl 6.
+The first 128 banks are reserved for the MoarVM built-in ops and semi-officially related software such as Rakudo Perl 6.
 The other 128 banks are used for custom ops installed at runtime.
-The last 8 banks (1024 codes) of the first 128 banks are reserved for "position-independent" codes that will be translated upon loading of the bytecode, as they will be registered with the in-compilation World upon loading of the compilation unit.
+The last 8 banks (1024 codes) of the first 128 banks are reserved for "position-independent" codes that simply invoke function pointers registered at runtime to those offsets in an in-memory table.

 The *actual* codes of opcodes (as they are seen by the interpreter runloop) are not cached offline or on disk in a central registry.
-Instead, the opcodes *installed* by a particular compilation unit (generally, a .moarvm bytecode file loaded from disk or a compilation unit generated in memory by a compiler) lie within the opcodes in the 8 banks at banks 120-127 in the in-memory and on-disk representations of the compilation unit bytecode blob.
+Instead, in the .moarvm disk representation of the bytecode, the custom op invocations are translated (back) into their call-by-name variant, where the normal 16-bit op is nqp::customopcall, and the 2nd arg to the op is a string heap offset in that compilation unit to the name of the op it wants to call.
+That is, the "PIC" opcode is represented as a string by a layer of indirection via the compilation unit's string heap.

+During verification by the bytecode loader, those ops are translated into their final form by running MVM_bytecode_customop_lookup, which looks in a malloc'd cache table (of the same length as the compunit's string heap) of those string heap offsets to an index of the MVMCustomOpRecord record below.
+The inline size in the bytecode of each custom op invocation is not always the same.
+It consists of the 16-bit opcode itself (whether it's the nqp::customopcall as stored on disk or the substituted actual op offset), one register index for the result, one 16-bit inline int constant for the string heap offset of the opname including namespace, and zero through four register indexes for the op args.
+It is up to the bytecode verifier to check each invocation site against the signature registered with that op to see if it matches the types of the register indexes in the bytecode.
+The bytecode verifier gets the signature information from the MVMCustomOpRecord.

-This is accomplished by the "load" entry point of the compilation unit running code that registers (up to 1024) of its "position-independent" codes by name/namespace with the running compiler (as there is generally a World- aware HLL compiler running at the time ModuleLoader does its thing).
-When it registers the new opcodes, each one is given the next available "real" opcode in the upper 128 banks, and the mapping is returned to the running compiler itself so that the compiler can store it as it chooses.
+When a compilation unit is loaded, its "load" entry point routine calls the INIT block of the compilation unit (if it has one), and the INIT block does something like the example below, registering the native function pointers with the runtime.
+It registers its "position-independent" codes by name (including namespace::) with the running compiler (as there is generally a World-aware HLL compiler running at the time ModuleLoader does its thing).
+When it registers the new opcodes, each one is given the next available "real" opcode in the upper 128 banks, and the compilation unit string heap index (or some pre-mapping of it if that's not available yet) is returned to the running compiler so it can inline it into the nqp::customopcall bytecode as the 1st arg to the op call.

+(deep breath)

 The below example purports to show the contents of a skeleton extension as it would look to a developer.  (please excuse incorrect syntax; it's pretty much pseudo-code.)
-Note: the real extensions for Rakudo itself will actually register and use opcodes from its own reserved banks in the lower 128, let's say banks 16-19, so this example is not quite representative in that regard.
+Note: the extension(s) for the real Rakudo itself will actually register and use opcodes from its own reserved banks in the lower 128, let's say banks 16-19, so this example is not quite representative in that respect.

 helper package (part of the MoarVM/NQP runtime) - MoarVM/CustomOps.p6:

     package MoarVM::CustomOps;
     use NativeCall;

+    my %typemap = 'i', 1, 'n', 2, 's', 3, 'o', 4;

     sub install_ops($library_file, $c_prefix,
             $op_prefix, %ops, $names_sigs) is export {
         my $world = nqp::hllcompilerworld;
         my $opslib = native_lib($library_file);
         -> $name, $sig {
+            my @args; my $count;
+            { my $code = %typemap{$_};
+                nqp::die("you fail") unless $code >= 1 && $code <= 4;
+                push @args, $code;
+            } for $sig.comb;
+            nqp::die("must have a result type") unless +@args;
+            nqp::die("too many args") if +@args > 5;
+            push(@args, 0) while +@args < 5;
             %_ops{$name} = $world.install_native_op("$op_prefix::$name",
-                native_function($opslib, "$c_prefix$name"), $sig);
+                native_function($opslib, "$c_prefix$name"), @args[0],
+                @args[1], @args[2], @args[3], @args[4]);
         } for $names_sigs;
     }